 This is where a company has a structured program in place for unpaid interns who are currently studying or have recently completed studies and students can be covered by AFTRS insurance.
 We do not facilitate these opportunities if they appear to have minimal educational benefits or are positions that could be taken by a paid employee.

 3) Professional and Work Placements

 These are generally unpaid placements undertaken as a requirement of an AFTRS course.
 Currently, our Master of Arts Screen students are required to complete a minimum of 40 hours of professional placement as part of their degree.
-Our Graduate Diploma in Radio students are required to complete a one-week work placement as part of their degree.
+Our Graduate Diploma in Radio and Podcasting students are required to complete a one-week work placement as part of their degree.
 Students on professional and work placements will be covered by AFTRS insurance and placement paperwork that must be completed prior to the placement commencing.

 4) Competitions, Paid Jobs and Other Opportunities

 AFTRS will occasionally partner with industry organisations to run competitions for our students or graduates to further their industry experience and exposure.